 - GASB 75 actuarial service discounts and data coordination

 - Onsite training of employees in benefit features/usage; open enrollment assistance

 - Invested in a comprehensive wellness program for CIS Benefits members beginning in 2002, before wellness was common practice

 - Received “Outstanding Health Plan” award in 2007 from the Disease Management Association of America for integration of health risk assessment with open enrollment process to achieve a completion rate of over 80%

-- “CIS24” pilot program takes advantage of synergy between CIS self-insured medical and workers’ comp plans with the goals of expediting appropriate treatment and return to work for injured workers, & lowering medical costs.
+- “CIS24” program takes advantage of synergy between CIS self-insured medical and workers’ comp plans with the goals of expediting appropriate treatment and return to work for injured workers, & lowering medical costs.

 - Sensitive to collective bargaining

 - Discretionary benefit changes are deferred until bargaining contracts renew

 - CIS medical trend and rate changes have consistently been lower than Regence’s standard trend